 ChurchNext, in partnership with Trinity Institute, is offering free online series on racial justice, for all who desire to journey deeper into faith with a five week series that aligns well with Lent.

 GenOn Ministries is here to help you in a variety of ways.
 We have Holy Week, Eastertide, and Spring resources for your church families to use at home.
-What is a family?
-Parents with children, couples, singles, older adults.
-Our resources are for any kind of family to gather around a table for a meal, Bible study, activity and prayer time with Sunday LIFT at Home.
+Resources are downloadable a.

 Some options for Holy Week, Eastertide, Spring:

 Remembering with the Disciples based on Luke 22:7-20.
 Families will remember the elements of the Last Supper and talk about the importance of remembering for our faith.

 Judas and Peter Betray Jesus based on Mark 14:43-50, 66-72.
 Recall the story of betrayal and abandonment of the Messiah by those who had been his most faithful followers, and imagine the feelings of being betrayed as well as betraying someone else.

 Jesus Appears to the Disciples based on Luke 24:13-35.
 Experience the road to Emmaus story and explore the significance of the resurrection for life and faith.

 Belonging to God

 Remember that we belong to God and God’s family.
 Share a snack of pomegranates, guacamole, and tortilla chips.
 Read and discuss Psalm 100:3; Romans 14:8; 1 Corinthians 3:23; 1 John 3:1.
 Being offered for free.

 A six-session at-home, interactive resource.